-Figure 9.
-Localization accuracy of multiple tags on human body
+Figure 10: Localization accuracy of multiple tags on human body

+Figure 10 shows the resulting accuracy distribution of the different tag combinations.
+For example, the value 2 in the x-axis represents all the potential combinations of 2 tags (out of 12).
+This figure provides two important trends.
+First, more tags provide better accuracy, but with diminishing returns - meaning that the gain per tag decreases as more tags are added.
 Second, and more important, four tags seem to provide a good trade off between cost an accuracy.
 In the next section, we will observe that this insight is validated in a realistic environment.

-D. Tag Placement Guidelines
+3.4.
+Tag Placement Guidelines